 - The mineral-rich formula balances skin tone

-- Gives you dewy skin with its Vitamin E and Provitamin B5 formula
+- Gives you dewy skin with its vitamin E and dead sea water formula

 Things to think about: